May 29-30, 2019

 - Understand how the new Presidential and NIST changes and requirements will affect their security programs

-- Receive strategies on how to leverage these changes to improve their security and make their FISMA efforts more effective
+- Receive strategies on how to leverage these changes and initiatives to improve their security and make their FISMA efforts more effective

 - Learn how to conduct a risk assessment and use the results to identity and justify more effective security solutions and gain additional resources